Asa Gray: Early life and education

 Gray was born in Sauquoit, New York, on November 18, 1810, to Moses Gray (b.
 February 26, 1786), (Note: Gray's father's name was Moses Gray.
-Moses Wiley Gray was the younger Moses' father, Asa Gray's grandfather; Asa Gray's father's name is also often reported as Moses Wiley Gray.) then a tanner, and Roxanna Howard Gray (b.
+Moses Wiley Gray was the younger Moses's father, Asa Gray's grandfather; Asa Gray's father's name is also often reported as Moses Wiley Gray.) then a tanner, and Roxanna Howard Gray (b.
 March 15, 1789).
 Born in the back of his father's tannery, Gray was the eldest of their eight children.
-Gray's paternal great-grandfather had arrived in Boston from Northern Ireland in 1718; Gray's Scotch-Irish Presbyterian ancestors had moved to New York from Massachusetts and Vermont after Shays' Rebellion.
+Gray's paternal great-grandfather had arrived in Boston from Northern Ireland in 1718; Gray's Scotch-Irish Presbyterian ancestors had moved to New York from Massachusetts and Vermont after Shays's Rebellion.
 His parents married on July 30, 1809.
 Tanneries needed a lot of wood to burn, and the lumber supply in the area had been shrinking, so Gray's father used his profits to buy farms in the area, and in about 1823 sold the tannery and became a farmer.

 Gray was an avid reader even in his youth.
 He completed Clinton Grammar School from about 1823 to 1825, in those years reading many books from the nearby library at Hamilton College.
 In 1825 he enrolled at Fairfield Academy, switching to its Fairfield Medical College, also known as the Medical College of the Western District of Fairfield, in autumn 1826.
 (Note: This is sometimes mis-reported as 1829, but Gray himself wrote that it was 1826.)
 It was during this time that Gray began to mount botanical specimens.
 On a trip to New York City, he attempted to meet with John Torrey to get assistance in identifying specimens, but Torrey was not home, so Gray left the specimens at Torrey's house.
 Torrey was so impressed with Gray's specimens that he began a correspondence with him.
 Gray graduated and became an M.D. in February 1831, even though he was not yet 21 years of age, which was a requirement at the time.
 Although Gray did open a medical office in Bridgewater, New York, where he had served an apprenticeship with Doctor John Foote Trowbridge while he was in medical school, he never truly practiced medicine, as he enjoyed botany more.
 It was around this time that he began making explorations in New York and New Jersey.
-By autumn 1831 he had all but given up his medical practice to devote more time to botany.
+By autumn 1831, he had all but given up his medical practice to devote more time to botany.